JAshoff/Assignment-3/README.md

 # Sieve Analysis

 Sieve analysis allows for civil engineers to assess the particle size distribution of any granular material of their choosing.
-Prior to class today, my first soil mechanics lab had this as the topic.
+By assembling sieves in a stack, the user insures that all material particles will be "caught" by one of the available sieves.
+After conducting the test, the individual mass reading for each sieve will reveal the distribution of the sample particles.
 Below is the necessary procedure, in my own words:

 # What you will need: